 AASHTO Base Model

-This model consisted on strictly using AASHTO guidelines to design an ideal highway road for a vehicle traversing at constant 60 mph.
-The curve consisted of 5 different sections that can be classified as: straight section, entrance transition, constant radius curve, exit transition and straight section.
+This model strictly used AASHTO guidelines to design an ideal highway road for a vehicle traversing at constant 60 mph.
+The curve consisted of 5 different sections that can be classified as: straight section, entrance transition, constant radius curve, exit transition, and straight section.
 The road path constructed in accordance with AASHTO Green Book design guidelines is shown schematically in Figure 11.